Terms of Service

 18.3 Litigation

 If the dispute is not resolved by mediation within 60 days of referral, either party may commence legal proceedings in the courts of Queensland, Australia.
 Nothing in this Section prevents either party from seeking urgent injunctive or interlocutory relief.
+Nothing in this Section 18 prevents you from bringing a claim in any court or tribunal of competent jurisdiction — including a small-claims tribunal and any claim to enforce a non-excludable right under the Australian Consumer Law — without first completing negotiation or mediation, and the negotiation and mediation steps do not extend or affect any limitation period.

 19. Governing Law and Jurisdiction